PigwidgeonDeluxe/JIRA_Notes_Generator/README.md

 ## Built With
 This webapp uses Tabulator for the table.
 Tabulator can be found here: http://olifolkerd.github.io/tabulator/ and currently is used with an MIT License.
 A copy of Tabulator is included in this Github.

+## License
+This project is licensed under the MIT license.
+Refer to LICENSE.md for details.